-The driver's and right front passenger's frontal air bags are designed to inflate in moderate to severe frontal or near-frontal crashes.
-But they are designed to inflate only if the impact speed is above the system's designed "threshold level."
+An air bag is designed to inflate in a moderate to severe frontal or near-frontal crash.
+The air bag will inflate only if the impact speed is above the system's designed "threshold level."
 If your vehicle goes straight into a wall that doesn't move or deform, the threshold level is about 9 to 16 mph (14 to 26 km/h).
 The threshold level can vary, however, with specific vehicle design, so that it can be somewhat above or below this range.
+If your vehicle strikes something that will move or deform, such as a parked car, the threshold level will be higher.